sandeepse3/CodeInspires/README.md

 <br> crontab command-file/command		# Crontab executes a command  everyday at the given time forever

 ## Actual Interview Questions Faced in the Panel
-<br> How to search a string in a file?
+How to search a string in a file?
 <br> if grep $str $fname
 <br> How to copy a file?
 <br> How to check how many users working on the system?